 Please speak with our team today to find out how we can help.
 We’ll answer any questions you might have and provide free legal advice about your claim.

 What Could I Claim If Injured Due To Negligence?

 When negligence cases are made, a personal injury lawyer can use several different parts of a claim to seek the right level of compensation.
 Depending on how your injuries have affected you, your solicitor could claim for:

 - General Damages: Compensation is paid under this category to cover the pain, loss of amenity and suffering caused by your injuries.

 - Cost of Medication: If you need to pay for over the counter treatments or prescription medication, the costs can soon build up.
 Therefore, you could include the costs in your claim.

 - Professional Care: Some people, while recovering from their injuries, require care from a professional.
 This can prove quite costly and could be claimed back in some cases.

-- Loss of Income: If you are required to take time off from work for medical treatment or while you recover, you might be able to claim any lost income back as part of your claim.
-If your injuries are longer term, and affect your ability to work in any way, you could seek future lost income too.
+- Loss of Income: If you are required to take time off from work for medical treatment or while you recover, you might be able to claim any loss of earnings back as part of your claim.
+If your injuries are longer-term and affect your ability to work in any way, you could seek future lost income too.
 The amount you could receive will be linked to your age, position and job prospects.